ewagner14-cscc/welcome-students/docker-to-k8s/README.md

     - [Comparison diagram of docker vs kubernetes](#comparison-diagram-of-docker-vs-kubernetes)

-# 3 differnet ways of doing the same thing
+# 3 different ways of doing the same thing

 *This is just an example/ not homework*

+Docker can do what Docker Composer can do what Kubernetes can do, so why learn all 3?

 In learning about containers, a few questions come to mind about what do you need to know about containers if your goal is to utilize kubernetes.
 Or if you're a developer, why do you need to learn about kubernetes at all?